 We expect meeting future energy savings goals will be challenging due to a number of issues unique to electric cooperatives.
 They are:

-- Predominantly serve residential customers: More than 80 percent of Great River Energy member-consumers are rural, residential customers which account for approximately 65 percent of our total energy sales.
-Today, there are fewer residential energy savings opportunities due to continued improvements to building codes, appliance standards and limited new home construction.
+- Co-ops predominantly serve residential customers: More than 80 percent of Great River Energy member-consumers are rural, residential customers which account for approximately 65 percent of our total energy sales.
+Today, there are fewer residential energy savings opportunities due to continued improvements to building codes, federal appliance and lighting standards, and limited new home construction.

-- Serve residential members that are largely below the state average per capita income: Nearly 80 percent of Minnesota residential cooperative members have income levels below the state average.
+- Co-ops serve residential members that are largely below the state average per capita income: Nearly 80 percent of Minnesota residential cooperative members have income levels below the state average.
 This limits consumer investment in energy conservation measures.

-- Serve very few commercial or industrial customers: Energy savings from commercial or industrial customers is generally more cost-effective than achieving similar energy savings from residential customers.
+- Co-ops serve very few commercial or industrial customers: Energy savings from commercial or industrial customers is generally more cost-effective than achieving similar energy savings from residential customers.

 Potential changes in the future

 Great River Energy and our member cooperatives continue to educate members on both the importance of saving energy and how to take steps to participate in cooperative-sponsored programs that help to offset the upfront costs of energy efficiency.
 After complying with the legislation for nearly a decade, Great River Energy and our member cooperatives may reach the point where it is time to review portions of the law that are no longer valid or adversely affect our member-consumers.
 Some of the changes to the 2007 Next Generation Energy Act to consider in the future include: